turingschool/mod-0-curriculum/session4/index.md

 ### Goals
 **By the end of this session, you will be able to:**

-- identify and describe basic data types
+- Identify and describe basic data types
-- learn how to assign and re-assign variables in Javascript or Ruby
+- Assign and re-assign variables in JavaScript or Ruby
-- begin to model data using variables
+- Model data using variables

 ### Agenda
 - Housekeeping, Feedback + Goals
 - Pseudocoding Practice
 - Data Types + Variable Assignment + Modeling Using Variables
 - Wrap Up

 ### Materials
 - Notebook